Nutrition

 New Year’s Resolutions for Overweight Pets

 The most common New Year’s resolution for humans is to lose weight.
-With an estimated 58% of cats and 54% of dogs in the United States overweight or obese, according to the Association for Pet Obesity Prevention, the new year could be a great time to resolve to help your pet lose weight.
+With an estimated 58% of cats and 54% of dogs in the United States overweight or obese, according to the Association for Pet Obesity Prevention, the coming new year could be a great time to resolve to help your pet lose weight.

 Why does it matter?
 As with humans, overweight and obese pets run a greater risk of developing a number of medical problems, including: